stt-datacore/website/static/crew/vic_mirror_crew.md

 published: true
 ---

-Vic’s above average mix of base and trait count is not as useful as it appears.
-Two megas have propped up just three variant events to create an event count that is not a reliable indicator for forward-thinking players.
-He’s okay as a luxury pick for established rosters, but will go through huge stretches of irrelevance.
+Vic’s above average mix of base and trait count has been useful in spurts and should continue to be, but leaves him susceptible to huge stretches of irrelevance.
+Luckily for him, a spot in a post-release stat-boosting collections makes him an attractive behold choice for players who don't need any day to day contributions from their super rares.